thi-ng/umbrella/CONTRIBUTING.md

 When running into code troubles, please try to include a minimal reproducible example.
-If the example is too large for including in the issue, please create a gist or repo and add link to it.
+If the example is too large for including in the issue, please create a gist or repo and add a link to it.

 ## Documentation, examples & advocacy